Amazon Vendor vs. Seller – Which Is Better?

 Get a free trial today and see how the right services can take you from being good to being the BEST.
 Don’t wait.
 Act now.

-What Is the Amazon Seller Model?
+What Is an Amazon Seller?

 The main difference between sellers and vendors on amazon is that amazon owns the products.

-Comparing the Concepts – Amazon Vendor vs. Seller
+Key Differences Between Amazon Vendor vs. Seller

 Whether the first or the second model suits to your business depends on your recourses and product types.